kristoferlund/blog/src/content/blog/241112-what-the-schnorr.md

 ## Threshold Signatures: A Primer

 In traditional digital signatures, a single private key is used to sign a message, and the corresponding public key can be used to verify the signature.
 In a blockchain context, the public key is used to derive an address, and the private key is used to sign transactions.
-If you are using Ledger to interact with a blockchain, the private key is stored on the device.
-If you use Metamask, the private key is stored in your browser.
+As an example, if you are using Ledger to interact with a blockchain, the private key is stored on the device and if using Metamask, the private key is stored in your browser.

 In threshold signatures, the private key is instead divided into multiple shares, and a subset of these shares is required to collectively sign a message.
 This approach offers several advantages: